Upgrading your Exchange version

 Only the following email clients can safely upgrade to a newer Exchange version:

 - Outlook® 2016

 Note: Exchange does not support Outlook 2007 and older with later Exchange versions.
 Users on Outlook 2003 or 2007 must upgrade to Outlook 2010 or later.

-Everything from your current Exchange environment is migrated, including the following:
+The migration includes everything from your current Exchange environment, including the following items: